-Responding to the first among the 8-point economic agenda of Philippine President and Department of Agriculture Secretary Ferdinand R. Marcos Jr., which is "to protect the purchasing power of families through food security" our new economic agenda of Philippine President and Department of Agriculture Secretary Ferdinand R. Marcos Jr., which is "to protect the purchasing power of families through food security," our new strategic plan marks a significant shift from a commodity-focused to a people-centric outlook, recognizing that the prosperity of farmers and their communities is key to ensuring sufficient and affordable rice for the country.
+Responding to the first among the 8-point economic agenda of Philippine President and Department of Agriculture Secretary Ferdinand R. Marcos Jr., which is "to protect the purchasing power of families through food security," our new strategic plan marks a significant shift from a commodity-focused to a people-centric outlook, recognizing that the prosperity of farmers and their communities is key to ensuring sufficient and affordable rice for the country.

 We introduce the new strategic plan in this issue.
-At the heart of this strategic plan is a vision for advanced science and technology that will contribute to the growth of prosperous rice-farming communities.
+At the heart of this strategic plan is a vision for advanced science and technology that will contribute to the growth of prosperous ricefarming communities.
 Meanwhile, our mission is to achieve this goal through climate-smart, socially inclusive, demand-driven, and partnership-based rice research for development and extension.